anigan/FTA-AzureZeroTrust/Infrastructure.md

 5. Control sizing, regions and other settings through Azure policy.

-6. Enable JIT in Azure AD for user access and use identities otherwise.
+6. Enable JIT in Azure AD for priveleged access.

 7. Implement Azure Blueprints.